tslime/BPEAlgorithm/BPEAlgorithm.md

 ## 2. The BPE Algorithm

-The BPE algorithm is an algorithm
+The BPE algorithm was developed by Gage (1994) for data compression.
+It does so by merging a byte pair into one byte.
+The only rules are that the byte pairs must be adjacent to each other, and they must be the most frequent pair in the data.
+Once merged, this byte pair is kept in a table data structure so it can be retrieved anytime it is necessary to decode this pair to its original form.

-Currently, it is used by various LLM models to build a vocabulary.
+Currently, the BPE algorithm is being used for other purposes aside from data compression.
+Specifically, most LLM models use BPE to construct a concise and from a textual input.

+The way the vocabulary is built follows three phases, namely a single tokenization proces, a merge phase, and vocabulary building.
+I discuss each phase separately below.

-### 2.1 The tokenization process
+### 2.1 The single tokenization process

 ### 2.2 The merge rule